 Integrated vs. best of breed software

-Today’s project management software includes several features and tools to manage a wide array of business project scope.
-Projects, however, can also be simple enough to be managed by a specialized software.
+Today’s project management software includes several features and tools to manage a wide array of business project scopes.
+Specialized software can manage simple projects satisfactorily.
 A best-of-breed application specializes in one particular capability, such as task management, scheduling, or time tracking.
 Integrated suite applications combine several functions like task management, Gantt charting, and time tracking.
 Businesses prefer integrated tools for a unified solution that provides visibility, improves collaboration, and supports accountability.

 Startups and small businesses need a simple project management solution with fewer features that cover basic functionality.
 Task management, team collaboration, document management, and email integrations are the common features in simple project management software.